apache/pekko-connectors-kafka/docs/src/main/paradox/consumer.md

 * group id for the consumer, note that offsets are always committed for a given consumer group
 * Kafka consumer tuning parameters

-Alpakka Kafka's defaults for all settings are defined in `reference.conf` which is included in the library JAR.
+Apache Pekko Connectors Kafka's defaults for all settings are defined in `reference.conf` which is included in the library JAR.

 Important consumer settings
 : | Setting   | Description                                  |